 What happens?

 One of the festival’s biggest draws is the Samurai Warrior Procession through Enoshima Benzaiten Nakamise Street, portraying Minamoto no Yoritomo.
-This reenactment honors the legendary general’s pilgrimage to Enoshima Shrine and offers a chance to see warriors clad in traditional armor.
+This reenactment honors the legendary general’s pilgrimage to Enoshima Shrine.

 Over on Katase Higashihama Beach, the action intensifies with the aforementioned yabusame.
 Riders, dressed in traditional hunting attire, gallop at full speed while expertly firing arrows at targets.

 For something more introspective, witness the Shell Memorial Service at Enoshima Shrine.
-Rooted in Shinto traditions, this ceremony expresses appreciation for the sea’s bounty and the role shellfish play in sustaining life.
+This ceremony expresses appreciation for the sea’s bounty and the role shellfish play in sustaining life.
 Participants offer prayers before releasing young shellfish into the sea.

 Meanwhile, at Samuel Cocking Garden, catch performances by popular comedians, try your hand at ninja training or ukiyo-e printing, or test out traditional Japanese spinning tops.
 Iwaya Cave’s postcard station allows visitors to send a message and drop it in a designated mailbox within the cave, with postcards mailed out at a later date.